AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 -------------------------------

-You can turn off individual fixtures or certain attributes of them using the **Off** menu.
+You can turn off individual fixtures or certain attributes of them using the <strong>Off</strong> menu.
 The programmed values will remain in the playback but will not be applied when the playback is recalled.
 You can, however, re-enable the values in the cue view.